Ben Tonra (posted by David Farrell, February 29 2012)

 Reports are circulating that the government is about to take steps to deal with Ireland’s terrible shortcomings on Freedom of Information and Whistleblowers legislation (to be blogged about when more is known).
 Both measures were promised in the Programme for Government and they are important steps on the road to making Irish government more open and transparent.
 But there is so much more that is needed, and high on the list should be ending the disgraceful practice of allowing our elected representatives to claim expenses without having to provide receipts – ‘unvouched expenses’ to use the jargon of Irish government.
 The Programme for Government also promised to end this practice, but so far there is no sign of any action.
 As was widely reported in the media last week, TDs (and Senators) have access to generous allowances to cover travel and accommodation.
 What was not reported on is just how many of them still continue to opt for unvouched expenses, which prevents any financial scrutiny of the claims.
 Continue reading

 By Michael Gallagher

 ‘Independent TDs devise plan to force referendum’ reads the headline on the Irish Times site on 1 February.
 The cunning plan, it turns out, is that they would aim to use the provisions of Article 27 of the constitution to bring about a referendum on the recently-agreed EU treaty (or quasi-EU treaty) if the government decides that it does not have constitutional implications and hence need not be put to a referendum.
-Article 27 makes provision for a certain number of members of the Houses of the Oireachtas to petition the President to put a bill to a referendum ‘on the ground that the Bill contains a proposal of such national importance that the will of the people thereon ought to be ascertained’ (27.1).
-Continue reading
+Article 27 makes provision for a certain number of members of the Houses of the Oireachtas to petition the President not to sign a bill ‘on the ground that the Bill contains a proposal of such national importance that the will of the people thereon ought to be ascertained’ (27.1).